Jun-T-git/prompalette/CONTRIBUTING.md

 #### Before Submitting An Enhancement Suggestion

-- **Check the [roadmap](ROADMAP.md)** to see if the feature is already planned.
-- **Perform a [cursory search](https://github.com/username/prompalette/issues)** to see if the enhancement has already been suggested.
+- **Perform a [cursory search](https://github.com/Jun-T-git/prompalette/issues)** to see if the enhancement has already been suggested.

 #### How Do I Submit A (Good) Enhancement Suggestion?

-Enhancement suggestions are tracked as [GitHub issues](https://github.com/username/prompalette/issues).
+Enhancement suggestions are tracked as [GitHub issues](https://github.com/Jun-T-git/prompalette/issues).
 Create an issue and provide the following information:

 - **Use a clear and descriptive title** for the issue to identify the suggestion.
 - **Provide a step-by-step description of the suggested enhancement** in as many details as possible.